 In the Nazi era, Berlin functioned as the control centre for a European-wide system of terror and persecution.
-A number of memorials, most of which were created in the past twenty-five years, can be found at historical sites of expulsion, murder and resistance: these include the Topography of Terror, House of the Wannsee Conference, German Resistance Memorial Center and Sachsenhausen Museum Memorial to the north of Berlin.
+A number of memorials, most of which were created in the past twenty-five years, can be found at historical sites of expulsion, murder and resistance: these include the Topography of Terror, The House of the Wannsee Conference and the German Resistance Memorial Center.

 As a divided city between 1947 and 1989, Berlin was a symbol of the Cold War and of German and European division.
 The Berlin Blockade and Airlift are examined at the Allied Museum.
 The Wall Memorial on Bernauer Strasse is one of the best locations in the city gain if you're interested in gaining information into the background and impact of the Berlin Wall.
 The absurdity of life in a divided city also becomes quite vivid at the Palace of Tears located next to the Friedrichstraße train station.